One of the First Comprehensive and Dedicated Zika Programs in the Country

 Experts in Zika Research and Care

-The program, a collaboration between the Prenatal Pediatrics Institute and Division of Infectious Disease, is led by Adré J. du Plessis, M.B.Ch.B., M.P.H., Chief of Prenatal and Transitional Medicine, and Roberta DeBiasi, M.D., Chief of Infectious Disease, two of the foremost experts in their fields.
+The program, a collaboration between the Zickler Family Prenatal Pediatrics Institute and Division of Infectious Diseases, is led by Adré J. du Plessis, M.B.Ch.B., M.P.H., Chief of Prenatal and Transitional Medicine, and Roberta DeBiasi, M.D., Chief of Infectious Diseases, two of the foremost experts in their fields.
 Together, they lead a team of physicians and scientists who are involved in ongoing research working toward furthering understanding of the virus.

 Our program’s clinicians are here to provide you and your doctor with an accurate and streamlined diagnosis and management plan.
 And our compassionate Care Coordinators will work closely with you to streamline and coordinate all testing and schedule all follow-up tests as needed.